Best Paint Roller for Cabinets: Foam vs Microfiber (Smoothest Finish)

 Maintenance And Care

-For a smooth cabinet finish, choose a high-density foam roller.
-These rollers create a flawless surface, minimizing brush strokes.
-Perfect for applying even coats on flat surfaces.
+For a smooth cabinet finish, choose a high-density foam roller — these rollers create a flawless surface, minimizing brush strokes and perfect for applying even coats on flat surfaces.

 Cleaning Rollers

 Clean paint rollers after each use.
 Use warm, soapy water for water-based paints.
 Use mineral spirits for oil-based paints.
 Rinse thoroughly to remove all paint.
-Let them dry completely.
-This keeps them in good shape.
+Let them dry completely — this keeps them in good shape for the next use.

 Storing Rollers

-Store rollers properly to keep them ready for next use.
-Wrap in plastic if they still have paint.
-Use a plastic bag or cling film.
-If clean, store them in a dry, cool place.
-Keep them flat or hang them.
-Avoid bending or squishing them.
+Store rollers properly to keep them ready for the next coat.
+Wrap in plastic wrap or a plastic bag if they still have paint and you’re returning within a few hours.
+If clean, store in a dry, cool place.
+Keep them flat or hang them — never bend or squish the foam or microfiber cover.

 Extending Roller Lifespan